1982–1983 El Niño event: Effects on tropical cyclone development

 As a result of the event, the 1982 Atlantic hurricane season and 1983 Atlantic hurricane season both saw a reduced number of storms and a decrease in their average strength.
 Over this two-year period, the most notable storm that formed over this period was Hurricane Alicia, a minimal Category 3 storm that made landfall in Texas, causing US$3 billion dollars' worth in damages.
 The rest of the storms that formed during these two seasons were relatively unremarkable; over the two seasons, there were only 10 named storms, 5 hurricanes, and two major hurricanes.
 One can expect to equal or even beat these numbers in a single season, as the tropical Atlantic typically churns out 10 named storms, 5 to 6 hurricanes, and 2 to 3 major hurricanes in a single year.
-Despite Hurricane Debby in 1982 reaching Category 4 strength, it never made landfall.
+(1982's Hurricane Debby reached Category 4 strength, but never made landfall).

 In contrast, the 1982 Pacific hurricane season and the 1983 Pacific hurricane season were both unusually active.
 The 1982 season ranks as the 4th-most active season alongside 2018, while the 1983 season was the longest Pacific hurricane season recorded at the time (it was later surpassed by the 2015 and 2016 seasons).
 Notable storms include the aforementioned Hurricane Iwa, Hurricane Paul, and Hurricane Tico.

 Despite expectations of diminished tropical cyclone activity, the western Pacific typhoon seasons of 1982 and 1983 were hardly affected by the ongoing El Niño event.